 Table of Contents

-What is Diminishing Return?
+What Are Diminishing Returns?

 The point of diminishing returns refers to a point after the optimal level of capacity is reached, where every added unit of production results in a smaller increase in output.

-Examples of Diminishing Return
+Examples of Diminishing Returns

-How Perfection is Related to Diminishing Return
+How Perfection is Related to Diminishing Returns

 But the truth is, perfection doesn’t exist.
 Waiting for the perfect time, or trying to make something perfect not only wastes effort but also delays making progress significantly.
 This is when perfectionism leads to diminishing return.

-How Diminishing Return Affects Your Productivity
+How Diminishing Returns Affect Your Productivity

 Diminishing return affects your productivity in four major ways: